What causes bloating – and ten quick fixes for bloating.

 - SIBO – this occurs when there’s too many bacteria living in the wrong neighbourhood of your gut, namely your small intestine!
 SIBO can lead to severe bloating and distension.
 Most people with SIBO complain of having lots of intestinal gas, which can be quite painful.
 Sometimes the gas produces a distended looking belly and sometimes it just results in lots of farting, and sharp pain.

-Bloating is complicated – and what works for someone else might not work for you.
+Bloating is complicated.
+What works for someone else might not work for you.
 That’s why we recommend you work with your favourite health care professional or dietitian to get really clear and individualize your care.

 If your bloating is accompanied by any of the following symptoms, you should see a doctor promptly: blood in your stool, difficulty swallowing, recurrent vomiting, unintentional weight loss, fever, or jaundice.